Destruction of Ukrainian Orthodox Churches in Eastern Poland: Background

-During the session of Parliament, Sejm Deputy S Baran declared "As a Ukrainian and a Greek Catholic who is subject to the Apostolic capital and the pope, I declare that the question of the defence of the Orthodox Church is a national issue for the entire Ukrainian nation, and therefore we, Ukrainian Greek Catholic Galician deputies will be voting against [the signing of an agreement between Poland and the Vatican] in defence of the Orthodox Church which is dear to us, and in the interest of the Ukrainian nation, in the name of its historical and technical rights".

 As punishment for his stand, Rev. Volkov was stripped of his parish in Sarny and forced into hiding in the residence of Metropolitan Dionisii.

-In response to the recent actions in the Polish Parliament, the Lviv-based newspaper Dilo wrote on 9 July 1938 "Today in the Polish Sejm the representatives of the Ukrainian Greek Catholic and Orthodox population of Galicia, Volyn, and Pidliashia demonstrated their Ukrainian national unity and community in defence of national-religious positions."
+In response to these developments in the Polish Parliament, the Lviv-based newspaper Dilo wrote on 9 July 1938:

-The Polish parliament and Senate ignored the Ukrainians protests, and the convention was enacted on 20 June 1938 in the Second Polish Republic.
-According to the provisions of the convention "property that had belonged to parishes of the Orthodox Church and had temporarily belonged to the Ukrainian Greek Catholic Church was to be transferred to the Polish state".
+The Polish Parliament and Senate ignored the Ukrainian protests, and the convention was enacted on 20 June 1938 in the Second Polish Republic.
+According to its provisions, "property that had belonged to parishes of the Orthodox Church and had temporarily belonged to the Ukrainian Greek Catholic Church was to be transferred to the Polish state."

-After ostensibly attaining the "legal right" to the Orthodox Church, the government of the Second Polish Republic launched the destruction of Ukrainian Orthodox Churches in the Kholm and Pidliashia regions in late June 1938.
-The auxiliary forces mobilized to assist with the operation included Polish state policemen, and Polish workers.
+After ostensibly attaining the "legal right" to Orthodox Church property, the government of the Second Polish Republic launched the destruction of Ukrainian Orthodox churches in the Kholm and Pidliashia regions in late June 1938.
+The auxiliary forces mobilized to assist with the operation included Polish state police and Polish workers.

 Result

 The oldest church located in the Kholm Region was built in the village of Rozotka, immediately upon declaring independence the Polish government had closed the 16th century church and Ukrainian parishioners were permitted to attend Mass there only three times a year.
 On 8 July 1938 the church was destroyed.